A fractional Hadamard formula and applications: Introduction

-where $X:=\de_\e\Phi(0,\cdot)$. \end{corollary} As mentioned earlier, for $p=1$ or $p=2$, $ \l_{s,p}(\O)$ admits a unique positive minimizer $u\in H^s(\R^N)$.
-Therefore Corollary \ref{cor:1.2} extends the classical Hadamard formula, for the first Dirichlet eigenvalue $\l_{1,2}(\O)$, in the fractional setting.
-We recall, see e.g. \cite{Eh}, that the Hadamard formula, is given by
+where $X:=\de_\e\big|_{\e=0}\Phi_\eps$. \end{corollary} As mentioned earlier, $ \l_{s,p}(\O)$ admits a unique positive minimizer $u\in \cH^s_0(\Omega)$ for $1 \le p \le 2$, see Lemma~\ref{uniqueness-extended} in the appendix.
+Therefore Corollary \ref{cor:1.2} extends, in particular, the classical Hadamard formula, for the first Dirichlet eigenvalue $\l_{1,2}(\O)$ of $-\Delta$, to the fractional setting.
+We recall, see e.g. \cite{Eh}, that the classical Hadamard formula is given by

-We point out that, prior to this paper, a Hadamard formula in the fractional setting of the type (\ref{eq:cor:1.2-formula}) was obtained in \cite{dal} for the special case $p=1$, $s= \frac{1}{2}$, $N = 2$ and $\O$ of class $C^\infty$.
-We are not aware of any other previous work related to Theorem~\ref{th:Shape-deriv} or \ref{cor:1.2} in the fractional setting.
-An analogue of Corollary \ref{cor:1.2} for the case of the local $p$-Laplace operator was obtained in \cite{ ML,CFR}.
+{\cred An analogue of Corollary \ref{cor:1.2} for the case of the local $r$-Laplace operator was obtained in \cite{ ML,CFR}.
+We also point out that, prior to this paper, a Hadamard formula in the fractional setting of the type (\ref{eq:cor:1.2-formula}) was obtained in \cite{dal} for the special case $p=1$, $s= \frac{1}{2}$, $N = 2$ and $\O$ of class $C^\infty$.
+We are not aware of any other previous work related to Theorem~\ref{th:Shape-deriv} or \ref{cor:1.2} in the fractional setting.}